 In June 2013, a purported stockholder of the Company filed a derivative complaint against us as nominal defendant and certain of our current and former directors and officers in the U.S. District Court for the District of Massachusetts.
 The complaints alleged various violations of state law, including breaches of fiduciary duties, waste of corporate assets and unjust enrichment.
 The derivative complaint sought, inter alia, a monetary judgment, equitable and/or injunctive relief, restitution, disgorgement and a variety of purported corporate governance reforms.
 On October 30, 2013, the complaint was dismissed without prejudice.
 On November 26, 2013, our Board received a letter from the plaintiff in the dismissed derivative suit, demanding that our Board investigate, address and commence proceedings against certain of our directors, officers, employees and agents based on conduct identified in the dismissed complaint.
 In December 2013, our Board created a committee to conduct an investigation into the allegations in the demand letter.
+The special committee, with the assistance of independent outside counsel, investigated the allegations in the stockholder's demand letter and, on October 29, 2014, reported its findings to our Board along with its recommendation that the Board not commence proceedings as requested by the stockholder's demand.
+Our Board unanimously accepted the recommendation of the special committee and, on November 10, 2014, outside counsel for the special committee sent a letter to counsel for the stockholder informing the stockholder of the Board's determination.

-In April and May 2013, we received a document preservation request and inquiry from the SEC Division of Enforcement and a federal grand jury subpoena from the Department of Justice requesting certain documents, including in particular documents related to our disclosures regarding our accounting review and revenue transactions.
+In April and May 2013, we received a document preservation request and inquiry from the Division of Enforcement of the Securities and Exchange Commission and a federal grand jury subpoena from the Department of Justice requesting certain documents, including in particular documents related to our disclosures regarding our accounting review and revenue transactions.
 We have produced documents responsive to such requests and have provided regular updates to the authorities on our accounting evaluation.
 We intend to continue to cooperate fully with the authorities.
 We cannot predict or determine the timing or outcome of these inquiries, the ultimate cost of responding to the inquiries or the impact, if any, of the inquiries on our financial position, results of operations or cash flows.
 However, although there can be no assurance, we believe that, based on information currently available, the outcome of these inquiries will not have a material adverse impact on our overall operations, financial condition or liquidity.